 Address: Chantry Flats Road, Angeles National Forest, Arcadia, CA 91006

-This Hike located in the San Gabriel Mountains is great for beginners with only 400 feet of elevation and a total hiking time of approximately an hour and a half.
+This hike located in the San Gabriel Mountains is great for beginners with only 400 feet of elevation and a total hiking time of approximately an hour and a half.

-San Ynez Falls – Santa Monica
+Santa Ynez Falls – Santa Monica

 Distance (Out & Back): 3.0 Miles